 Focusing on current developments in the English language and in English language teaching

-Examining a variety of significant literary figures and movements from the Anglo-Saxon period to the present day
+Examining a variety of significant literary texts and movements from Middle English to contemporary literature

 Providing insight into issues and events that have influenced the contemporary world using a thematic approach